subins2000/InstaLV/README.md

 ## Features

-* Get stream info (url,key), viewers info
+* A webapp to easily control livestream
-* See likes & comments during live
+* See livestream viewers
-* Stop stream
+* See likes & comments during livestream
-* Callbacks during like and comment
+* Call custom callbacks when a user like or comment

 ## Setup